Swaagie/minimize/README.md

 forward.
 Currently, HTML minifier is only usuable server side.
 Client side minification will be added in a future release.

+**Minimize does not correctly parse inline PHP or raw template files.
+Simply because this is not valid HTML and never will be either.
+The output of the templaters should be parsed and minified.**

 ## Features

-- fast and stable html minification
+- fast and stable HTML minification (no inline PHP or templates)
 - highly configurable
 - CLI interface usable with stdin and files
-- can distinguish conditional IE comments
+- can distinguish conditional IE comments and/or SSI
-- build on the foundations of htmlparser2
+- build on the foundations of [htmlparser2][fb55]

 ## Upcoming in release 2.0